segmentio/segment-docs/src/privacy/consent-in-segment-connections.md

 If your sources also contain the integrations object, Segment will look at the consent object first, and then take into account the integrations object according to the table in the [Reconcile consent object and integrations object](#reconcile-consent-object-and-integrations-object-conflicts) documentation.

-> info “Unify users must also send the Segment Consent Preference Event to their destinations”
+> info “Unify users must send an additional event to add consent preferences to Profiles”
-> If you use Unify, see the [Consent in Unify](/docs/privacy/consent-in-unify) documentation for more information about the Segment Consent Preference event, which Segment uses to add consent preference to the Profile.
+> If you use Unify, see the [Consent in Unify](/docs/privacy/consent-in-unify) documentation for more information about the Segment Consent Preference event, which Segment uses with the consent object to add consent preference to Profiles.

 ## Consent object